KatieLars/ChicagoFilmSolidarity/index.md

 There's no promise that all needs will be met, but hopefully it will give our community a chance to receive and give support.

-If you are in a position to give of your time or resources, please choose a member from the sheet (below) whose needs align with your ability to give.
+If you are in a position to give of your time or resources, please choose a member from the [Give Aid](https://docs.google.com/spreadsheets/d/1Vtx1LzvLSNbugbvzN1l7d-AowXf3cAigkLzK-GkS3n4/edit?usp=sharing) spreadsheet whose needs align with your ability to give.

 If you have received assistance and your need has been met, kindly update the form promptly so another may benefit.